wp-plugins/easyrotator-for-wordpress/readme.txt

 **To add rotators directly to template files (e.g. in the site header):**

 You can use the template function included with the plugin.
-To do this, first create your rotator in a temporary page so you can get the special rotator ID code.
-Then, use the following function in your template:
+To do this, first create your rotator and insert it into a temporary page; this will allow you to obtain the special rotator ID code.
+When you insert the rotator in your page, a shortcode will be inserted:

+`[easyrotator]erc_00_xxxxxxx[/easyrotator]`

+The `erc_00_xxxxxxx` value is the special rotator ID code.
+To add this rotator to your template, add the following function call in your template file:

 `<?php
 easyrotator_display_rotator('erc_00_xxxxxxx');
 ?>`

-Replace `erc_00_xxxxxx`  with the real code you obtained by creating the rotator.
+Replace `erc_00_xxxxxxx`  with the real code you obtained by creating the rotator.

 **For more installation help, see the [detailed installation and usage guide](http://www.dwuser.com/support/easyrotator/wordpress/).**